seulch/CampusHub/README.md

 - **Cancel or reschedule events** with automatic attendee notification

 ### 3. Attendee
 - Browse events with advanced filtering (date, type, department, availability)
 - Event registration with confirmation and calendar integration
-- Manage personal schedule with conflict detection
+- Manage registrations with conflict detection
 - Registration history and attendance tracking
 - Wishlist functionality for interesting events
 - Receive notifications for event updates and reminders

 ### 4. Administrative Controls (Admin)